How to do Due Diligence for Whisky Casks

 3. Insurance – Know the different types of insurance that are offered on your cask and what is covered;

-What to Expect When Buying a Cask of Whisky
+See the section about storage in What to Expect When Buying a Cask of Whisky